drift-labs/v2-teacher/source/includes/_historicaldata.md

 # Historical Data

+## NOTE: S3 flat files are deprecated and have stopped updating in January 2025.
+Please use the [Data API](./_data_api.md) going forward.

 Snapshots are collected by parsing on-chain transaction logs.
 For convience the below are parsed logs collected, stored as a CSV, and stored off-chain (~99% of records).
 Records are updated once per day.

 Please share any transaction signatures or time ranges you believe might be missing in Drift Protocol Discord.